rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ## Advanced Abstract Methods
-Advanced techniques the Cedar team uses internally.
-They may help you too.
+Below are some advanced techniques that the Cedar team uses internally.
+They may help you too!

 ### Cross-Project Merge

 If you need to merge a file from a project into a duplicate file in a different project, follow these steps.
 Note that the files must originate from the same file.
 This is useful for keeping multiple versions of the same files in different projects.
 1. Download the *new-version.sketch* file to your computer:
-  Navigate to the __*new-version.sketch* > Right-Click > Export > Save to your computer__
+  Navigate to the __*new-version.sketch* > Right-Click > Export > Save to your computer__.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/cross-proj-merge-1.png`)"/>
 2. Create a new branch containing the *old-version.sketch*.
 3. Replace the *old-version.sketch* file with the *new-version.sketch* file: